 The following discussion of our financial condition, results of operations, liquidity, and capital resources should be read in conjunction with the unaudited condensed consolidated financial statements and notes thereto included in this report as well as our Annual Report on Form 10-K for the year ended December 31, 2018.
-Our first quarter represents the three-month period ended March 31.
+Our third quarter represents the three-month period ended September 30 and our first nine months represents the nine-month period ended September 30.
 Unless otherwise noted, all currency amounts are stated in U.S. dollars.
 The reference to a "Note" herein refers to the accompanying Notes to Unaudited Condensed Consolidated Financial Statements contained in Item 1 "Financial Statements."